cheminfo/eln-docs/docs/40_physical_chemistry/permeability/README.md

 ### Fick's law of diffusion

 The flux (or flow of mass) is proportional to the gradient of the concentration.
-In one dimension, Fick's first law of diffusion if given by,
+In one dimension, Fick's first law of diffusion is given by,

 $$
 J = -D \frac{\partial \phi}{\partial x}